Environmental management system

-As a part of the BULATSA Integrated Management System (IMS), the Environment Management System, in accordance with the ISO 14001 standard, aims to:
+As a part of BULATSA’s Integrated Management System (IMS), the Environmental Management System, in accordance with the ISO 14001 standard, aims to:

-- improve the sustainable development by protecting the environment, reducing the impact of the enterprise’s activities on the environment and achieving compliance with the regulatory requirements, taking into account the life cycle;
+- improve the sustainable development by protecting the environment, reducing the impact of the enterprise’s activities on the environment, and achieving compliance with the regulatory requirements, considering the life cycle.

-- reduce the business risk for BULTSA achieving the objectives of environmental protection, demonstrating to the stakeholders and partners (other ANSPs, airports, airlines etc.) improved performance with respect to the environment, holding consultations with them for supporting the joint efforts regarding the environment;
+- reduce the business risk for BULTSA by achieving the environmental objectives and demonstrating to the stakeholders and partners (other ANSPs, airports, airlines etc.) improved performance with respect to the environment, through consultations for encouraging collaborative efforts regarding the environment.

-- improve the awareness and the skills of BULATSA personnel for environmental protection and reduce the use of resources.
+- improve the awareness and the skills of BULATSA’s personnel for environmental protection and reduce the use of resources.

-The Environmental Policy is based on the commitment to protect the environement including increasing the effectiveness regarding the environment.
+The Environmental Policy is based on the commitment to protect the environment including increasing the effectiveness regarding the environment.

-With regard to the constantly growing public needs of air transport for ensuring socio-economic development and the responsibility for minimizing the negative impact on the environment BULATSA Management is in control of the enterprise activities on the environment and each employee is committed to:
+Taking account of the increased public need of air transport services for ensuring socio-economic development together with the responsibility for minimizing the negative impact on the environment to ensure sustainability, BULATSA manages the impact of its activities on the environment as commitment of each employee to:

-- perform analysis and evaluation of the impact on the environment when changing equipment, technologies, processes etc.,
+- perform analysis and evaluation of the environmental impact in case of changes in equipment, technologies, processes etc.

-- apply the system for separate collection of waste with focus on the dangerous and specific waste;
+- apply the system for separate waste collection with focus on the dangerous and specific waste.

-- perform monitoring and ensure accounting according to the specific obligations and the Monitoring Plan;
+- Ensure monitoring and reporting in accordance with the specific obligations and the Environmental Monitoring Plan.

 The Green Point messages

-- In execution of the European ATM Master Plan and in accordance with one of the environmental measures of the European Single Sky Implementation Plan (ESSIP), BULATSA initiated the establishment and participates actively in the work of the forum „Shared management of the impact of the aviation activities within the airports on the environment“ (SMIEAAA).
+- In execution of the European ATM Master Plan and in accordance with one of the environmental measures of the European Single Sky Implementation Plan (ESSIP), BULATSA initiated the establishment and participates actively in the “Collaborative Еnvironmental Management“(CEM) forum in Bulgaria.